albertcarlson/prisoners-dilemma/README.md

 - `utils/`: Contains utility functions and data types for the simulation.
 - `tests/`: Contains functional, unit and integration tests for the simulation.
 - `tmp/`: Contains temporary files generated during the simulation (might be removed later).

+Fortunately, unlike most other repositories, in this one you don't need to set up any `credentials.json` or API key environment variables etc. to run the code.
+You can just clone the repository and run!

 ## Running the Simulation